 Follow up emails have the power to convert leads, bring in new business, build strong relationships, and close deals.

-These templates will give you a few pointers on how to write an effective follow up email.
-You can use them as starting points.
+These pointers and follow-up email templates will give you a few pointers on how to write an effective follow up email.
+You can use them as starting points to create a sequence of cold email and subsequence follow up emails.
 You’ll need to adapt these templates to suit your clients and market, but they should serve you well in improving the response rate to your follow ups.

 If you want to transform your customer service procedures and impress your customers, then start sending a follow up email to them.
 This simple, yet effective strategy is only used by 3% of all companies – representing a huge opportunity to gain a competitive advantage – and one that should not be missed!